UniMath/agda-unimath/src/category-theory/precategory-of-functors.lagda.md

 [precategories](category-theory.precategories.md) and
 [natural transformations](category-theory.natural-transformations-precategories.md)
 between them introduce a new precategory whose identity map and composition structure are inherited pointwise from the codomain precategory.
+This is called the **precategory of functors**.

 ## Definition